Master of Science in Marine Science

 The program at SSU provides students with a background that includes marine and related sciences, marine policy and law, and state-of-the-art research tools and skills.
 The core courses provide a strong, broad multidisciplined investigation of marine sciences with emphasis on coastal oceanography.
 Through seminar and technical writing and communication courses, students investigate marine issues and develop professional skills in critical thinking, logical interpretations and professional-quality presentations.
 A thesis is required.

-For more information about the Master of Science in Marine Sciences program curriculum and the graduate admissions process visit the Office of Graduate Admissions Page.
+For more information about the Master of Science in Marine Science program curriculum and the graduate admissions process visit the Office of Graduate Admissions Page.